Scott-Devine/CloudMELT/README.md

 Two things need to happen on each worker node before running a MELT workflow:
 1. Log in to Docker and retrieve the access-restricted MELT Docker image from Amazon ECR
-2. Create symlink from /mnt/ephemeral/tmp (SSD storage) to /root/tmp
+2. Create symlink from `/mnt/ephemeral/tmp` (the per-instance SSD storage) to `/root/tmp`

 These steps are partially automated by a script but you will need to identify the public IP addresses of the AWS worker nodes (using the AWS console) in order to copy files to and run commands on each of the Toil worker nodes.
-One way to do this is to use the AWS Console.
+One way to do this is to use the AWS Console's list of [Running Instances][aws_ec2_instances]: click on each instance in turn and then copy the _public_ IP address into the commands shown below.

 First, run the following command on the local machine to show the `docker login` command needed to retrieve the MELT Docker image from Amazon's ECR (Elastic Container Registry):